 An intention can be simple, it doesn’t have to be hard.
 It can be as little as “I will make it through this day without getting mad or yelling at anyone.”
 Don’t overcomplicate it because then you won’t use it or want to do it.

-Doing guided meditation
+Doing guided meditation.

 Doing meditation practices is one of my favorite mindfulness exercises.
 It helps in processing thoughts and emotions with more acceptance.
 It improves sleep, lessen feeling burnout, depression, and helps with high blood pressure and gives you more clarity and focus.
 As anxiety can make us feel like we’re losing control, meditating strengthens our mind and body connection.
 And you can try guided mindfulness meditation programs online like Youtube and some apps.

-Going for a walk
+Going for a walk.

-Opening your attention to the present moment
+Opening your attention to the present moment.

 You might have heard it said many times and in many ways that opening your attention and focusing on the present moment is the key to enjoying life.
 Paying attention is not easy nowadays with all the distractions around us.
-We are used to anticipating what will happen in the future and thinking ahead to be ready when something happens.
-Aside from being stuck in thinking about the future and events in the past also boggles your focus.
-When you get cornered with the what-ifs and maybes, you ultimately feel worn out and exhausted.
-So stay in the moment.
-Use mindfulness-based stress reduction by finding the perfect balance of cultivating a sense of presence and reflecting on the past and future.
+We are used to anticipating what will happen in the future, the worst case scenario, and thinking ahead to be ready when something happens.

-Focus on breathing
+Focus on your breathing.

 Having negative thoughts affects your focus.
 To help yourself, focus on your breathing.
 Close your eyes,

 I have had to work so hard on remembering and learning to breathe as I have a tendency to hold my breath when things get hard or overwhelming.
-I have found though, that when you breathe, it helps relax your body.
-And ends up helping the tension and tough feelings go away.
+I have found though, that when you breathe, it helps relax your body and ends up helping the tension and tough feelings go away.
 Breathing makes things easier and the more you can tune into doing it, the better off you will be.

 There are a number of mindfulness techniques that can help people anxious feelings and generalized anxiety disorder.
 Mindful breathing, body scan, and mindful of thoughts and feelings are only a few of the most popular techniques that help with stress and anxiety.
 While these techniques do take some practice to get used to, they can be very helpful in managing symptoms of anxiety on a daily basis.
 For people who suffer from generalized anxiety disorder, mindfulness can be an essential tool for helping to manage the condition.
 In conclusion, mindfulness is a valuable tool that can help reduce stress and anxiety levels in people of all ages in daily life.